-The reason I write is the love for books that I developed as a boy.
-Our family used to vacation in Michigan’s Upper Peninsula.
+The reason I write is the love for books I developed as a boy.
+Our family would vacation in Michigan’s Upper Peninsula.
 There was a small store, now closed, where they sold paperbacks at garage sale prices.
 I remember buying handfuls of books and spending my weeks on Green Bay reading.
+I loved it.

 I spent most of my childhood in Indiana and Illinois.
 After high school, I obtained an engineering degree from Kettering University in Flint, Michigan.
 Afterward, I worked for a year at Saturn Corporation.
-Deciding the corporate world wasn’t for me, I studied for the MCAT and subsequently attended the University of Michigan Medical School, where I was fortunate to meet my wife Leslie.
-We went to the University of Virginia for our residencies.
-We have since practiced in western Michigan, where we have raised our two children.
+Deciding the corporate world wasn’t for me, I studied for the MCAT and subsequently attended the University of Michigan Medical School.
+In Ann Arbor, I was fortunate to meet my wife Leslie.
+We went to the University of Virginia for our residencies and have since practiced in western Michigan, where we’ve raised our two children.

 There are countless great books out there and a limited amount of time.
 If you choose to read mine, I hope you enjoy.